globeandmail/ansible-role-amazon-cloudwatch-agent/README.md

 This role will install the AWS CloudWatch Agent on Ubuntu (64-bit, precise/trusty/xenial).
 - config and credentials are stored in /root/.aws/
 - the process runs as root
-- in the configs, `amazon-cloudwatch-agent.json` effectively does nothing.
-The .toml config was generated from the .json, but in our case the .toml contains some extra tweaks that cannot be added in the .json -- so, the purpose of the .json file is to stand as a reference for the .toml, and should be kept up-to-date in case a new .toml needs to be generated (and then tweaked)

 *See the subdir "ExampleCfgs" for an example of how to configure this role.*